Tk-Glitch/PKGBUILDS/linux52-rc-tkg/README.md

 A custom Linux kernel 5.2 rc with added tweaks for a nice interactivity/performance balance.
-Due to rc state, various tweaks and options are missing compared to stable-based releases of wine-tkg, and nvidia-all compatibility is not guaranteed.
+Due to rc state, various tweaks and options are missing compared to stable-based releases of wine-tkg.
+If you're using nvidia proprietary drivers, 430.14 is required.

 Various personnalization options available and userpatches support (put your own patches in the same dir as the PKGBUILD, with the ".mypatch" extension.